Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Simulation Results

-We mark $\vc(t)$ in panels \textit{d} and \textit{i} of Fig.~\ref{fig:track_props}, by calculating $\vc$ at the mean $R^\prime(t)$ and $R(t)$ shown in panels \textit{c} and \textit{h}.
-At the time of cooling, the rotation support is comparable but somewhat lower than the circular velocity ($v_\phi\approx0.7\vc$), indicating substantial but incomplete rotation support.
-The cooled gas thus infalls from the radius at which it cools $R_{\tfive}\approx20\kpc$ to $R\approx12\kpc$ at which full rotation support is achieved within $\lesssim100\,{\rm Myr}$.
-Cooling thus occurs closely in time with achieving full rotational support as expected in the rotating hot inflow scenario and as identified in the \fire\ simulations by \cite{hafenHotmodeAccretionPhysics2022}.
-Note that in the ideal non-tilted case, achieving full rotation support and cooling occur simultaneously within $10\,{\rm Myr}$ \citep{sternAccretionDiskGalaxies2024}.
-During the brief infall phase, the gas density increases by two orders of magnitude (panel \textit{f}), and the cool gas is mildly torqued with $j_{z^\prime}$ decreasing from $\approx3500\kpc\kmsmath$ to $\approx3000\kpc\kmsmath$ (panel \textit{e}).

-After rotation support is achieved at $t>t_{\tfive}+100\,{\rm Myr}$, the flow settles on a tilted circular orbit which is stable for at least the next $500\,{\rm Myr}$.
-The orbit is tilted by $20^\circ$ relative to the disc and $10^\circ$ relative to the CGM, and has a high gas density of $\approx0.3\,{\rm cm}^{-3}$.
-We note though that simulating the evolution of gas after cooling requires more realistic disc physics than implemented in our simulations.
+After rotation support is achieved at $t>t_{\tfive}$, the flow settles on a tilted circular orbit with a mild radial inflow velocity of $\lesssim10\kmsmath$ (panels \textit{c} and \textit{f} in Fig.~\ref{fig:track_props}).
+Such mild inflows are required to explain how the accreted gas reaches the more inner parts of the galaxy where star formation takes place (see discussion).
+We note though that simulating the evolution of gas after cooling requires more realistic disc physics than what we implement in our simulations.

-Similar tracks for gas with $R_{\tfive}<15\kpc$ are shown in the appendix, separated into tracks that cool in the halo midplane ($\theta^\prime_{\tfive}=90^\circ\pm10^\circ$, Fig.~\ref{fig:innerwarp_track_props}) and outside the halo midplane (Fig.~\ref{fig:plane_track_props}).
-The inner halo midplane tracks shown in Fig.~\ref{fig:innerwarp_track_props} include 27\%\ of all accreting gas and mostly have $11<R_{\tfive}<15\kpc$ as shown in Fig.~\ref{fig:R_hist}.
-These tracks are significantly torqued prior to cooling with $j_z$ and $j_z^\prime$ increasing by a factor of $1.5-2$, in contrast with the tracks shown in Fig.~\ref{fig:track_props} with $R_{\tfive}>15\kpc$, which are not torqued prior to cooling.
-The difference is likely a result of the stronger gravitational and hydrodynamic torques when cooling radii are smaller (eqn.~\ref{eq:talign}).
-Correspondingly, these tracks achieve rotation support simultaneously with cooling, and there is no cool infall phase.

-The tracks that cool outside the halo midplane constitute 15\%\ of all accreting gas and all cool at small radii of $0-15\kpc$ (Fig. ~\ref{fig:R_hist}).
-Panel \textit{g} in Fig.~\ref{fig:plane_track_props} demonstrates that they mainly cool in the disc plane ($z=0\kpc$), as also suggested by Fig.~\ref{fig:aitoff_30}.
-It thus seems plausible that cooling of this accreting gas is a result of direct interaction with the pre-existing disc.
+Similar tracks for accreting gas with $R_{\tfive}<10\kpc$ are shown in appendix Fig.~\ref{fig:plane_track_props}.
+This type of accretion is subdominant, constituting $10-16\%$\ of all accreting gas.
+Panel \textit{b} in Fig.~\ref{fig:plane_track_props} demonstrates that cooling in this case occurs in the disc plane ($z=0\kpc$), as also suggested by Fig.~\ref{fig:aitoff_30}.
+It thus seems plausible that cooling of this type is a result of direct interaction of a hot flow with the pre-existing disc, in contrast with cooling caused by achieving rotation support, as is the case for accreting gas with $R_{\tfive}>10\kpc$ shown in Fig.~\ref{fig:track_props}.